 This is an opportunity to speak to representatives from a variety of different businesses about their products.
 Many of the exhibitors are long-time attendees of the conference and can become valued colleagues.

 - Vendors of conservation materials will have sample materials for you to handle and examine.

 - Instrument manufacturers may have demo instruments (i.e. microscopes, x-ray fluorescence spectrometers, IR cameras).
 Speaking with representatives is a good way to establish a relationship that may lead to longer term loans of instruments or to ‘friendly’ pricing.

 - Publishers will have books for purchase.
 Often the display copy will be available for purchase at a substantial reduction.
 These are first come first serve so if you are a bibliophile, visit these booths early!

 - Groups such as NCPTT, Sustainabilty & Emergency Committees, and our Health & Safety Network often have booths with useful information and resources.

 The conference isn’t just about hearing new projects, ideas, research, etc. The social aspects are equally as important!
 This is a great time to meet new colleagues that can lead to friendships, productive collaborations, fellowship opportunities and the like.

 If there’s a colleague you particularly want to meet, email them before the meeting to see if they’ll be attending and if so, try and set up a coffee date.

 - Notice Board

 There is always a notice board set up near the registration desk.
-This where fellowship and job opportunities will be posted, but you can also post notes to other attendees.
+This where many attendees will post fellowship and job opportunities, but you can also use it to post notes to other attendees.